RAID 5 Data Recovery

 Manual for RAID 5 array recovery

-If you have faced the problem of data loss, and you are not a tech specialist, you might need some assistance to restore your data.
-Below you can find some step-by-step guides that might help you to make the RAID 5 data recovery process easier and faster.
+If you are facing the problem of data loss, and you have never restored data before, below you will find a learning video.
+It has step-by-step guides that might help you to understand the RAID 5 data recovery process and make it easier.

 RAID 5 Data Recovery Guide:

 The second tip about RAID 5 recovery is, never try to restore data on each disk separately.
 If earlier disks used to work as an array, restoring information from the whole array will be the one and only technically correct decision that will work.
 If you try to restore data on each disk separately, you are going to have one problem: data wouldn't be recovered.

 Steps to recover data from RAID 5